jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

    - [Direct Envoy to stdout](https://cloud.google.com/service-mesh/docs/enable-optional-features#direct_envoy_to_stdout) via optional features enabled
  - If you want to use an Anthos on AWS cluster, follow [Install GKE on AWS prerequisites](https://cloud.google.com/anthos/gke/docs/aws/how-to/prerequisites#anthos_gke_command-line_tool) / installation.

+Note: The KOPS installation used in this solution is for demo purposes and, at the time of writing this, not necissarily fully supported by Anthos Service Mesh.

 ## Installation